taamaraa/crypto-market_analysis_platform/README.md

 - asset_id
 - symbol
 - asset_type
-- price
 - valid_from
 - valid_to
 - is_current

-This dimension implements **Slowly Changing Dimension Type 2**, allowing historical tracking of price changes over time.
+This dimension implements **Slowly Changing Dimension Type 2**, allowing historical tracking of changes to `symbol` and `asset_type`.
+Price is a daily-changing measure, not a slowly changing attribute, so it lives in the fact tables (`fact_market_prices.price`) instead of here.

 ---